-In this particular case, it is the hand-wound Caliber P.3000 that also powers the Panerai Radiomir 3 Days Platino (PAM 373) model.
-Elegant and sober, it is clearly seen through the display back, which is covered with a thick sapphire crystal.
-While looking deceptively simple to an untrained eye, the mechanism actually features a very refined finish with beveled edges on bridges, polished screws and fine machine brushing that give it a very, well, industrial appearance.
+In this particular case, it is the hand-wound Caliber P.3000 that also powers the Radiomir 3 Days Platino (PAM 373) model.
+Elegant and sober, it is seen through the display back, which is covered with a thick sapphire crystal.
+While looking deceptively simple to an untrained eye, the mechanism features a refined finish with beveled edges on bridges, polished screws and fine machine brushing that give it a very, well, industrial appearance.

-Again, like some other new models from the Italian-based watchmaker that come with sapphire crystals, this version of the Radiomir features a very thick Plexiglas crystal on its front.
-Although prone to scratches, the acrylic glass is nevertheless very strong: it would take you a huge effort to shatter it.
+Again, like some other new models from the Italian-based watchmaker that come with sapphire crystals, this version of the Radiomir series features a thick Plexiglas crystal on its front.
+Although prone to scratches, the acrylic glass is nevertheless strong: it would take you a huge effort to shatter it.
 Also, Panerai touts the use of old-school material as a sort of “homage” to their historic models.
 Some may consider the choice of material as a marketing gimmick though, and I would probably agree with them.

-The gargantuan 47 mm cushion-shaped case is made of rose gold, is mirror-polished and looks absolutely gorgeous if not too “standard” to my taste.
+The gargantuan 47 mm cushion-shaped case is made of rose gold, is mirror-polished and looks gorgeous if not too “standard” to my taste.

 See also: Panerai Luminor 1950 3 Days (PAM 372)